brendanhay/gogol/gogol-youtube/README.md

 ## Description

-A client library for the Google YouTube Data.
+A client library for the Google YouTube Data API v3.

 ## Contribute